-This tip for team scheduling is fairly simple – the quicker you publish a schedule you’ve set, the sooner your employees will be able to protest if they can’t work a certain day or at certain times.
+This tip for team scheduling is fairly simple and one we’ve highlighted as a fix for common scheduling issues – the quicker you publish a schedule you’ve set, the sooner your employees will be able to protest if they can’t work a certain day or at certain times.

 However, this technique is most effective if you’ve implemented technique #3 as well.
 If your employees aren’t comfortable communicating when they can’t work with your schedule (or can work with it but would be forcing themselves) then productivity and profitability is going to plummet.

 In some cases, this is mandatory.
 Predictive scheduling laws require some employers in select states to publish their working schedules with enough notice that employees can schedule their lives around.

 You will never be able to predict everything that’s going to happen on any given day when you’re scheduling.
 You need to prepare as much as you can with the information you have beforehand, but other than that scheduling is going to be a matter of adjusting as things come up.

 Employees will call out, your business will surge, and sickness might spread (even despite health precautions you set up).
 As long as you keep calm, you’ll be more than capable of responding to these random events.
 Better still, you’ll get more adept at handling them as time goes on.

 Keep an open mind when obstacles get in the way, don’t automatically reject influences and considerations in employee scheduling, and be willing to work with your staff members to overcome them.
 Flexibility has its pros and cons, but it ultimately benefits your business when you show a willingness to compromise.